KannonZenetism/zenetism-field-physics/zenetism/MP02_Unified_Metaphysics_Ch4.md

 Zenetism rejects apocalyptic fatalism.
 It affirms instead:

-• Most physical universes are impermanent—
+• Most physical universes are impermanent —
  though some may endure vast or indefinite spans.

 • The soul persists beyond all corporeal frames.